Er Liu: Liu Shilong and Liu Yun

 The original essay in Qin Shi is as follows:

 Liu Shilong, style name 彥緒 Yanxu, was a man of 河東解 Jie in Hedong (west of Luoyang, north of the Yellow River).
-He served the 南齊 Southern Qi dynasty (474 - 501, based in Nanjing) trying to pacify 沈攸之 Shen Youzhi (d.478).
-A loyal official raised to the rank of Pacify the South General, then 尚書令 shangshu ling (a high rank in the capital).
+He served the 南齊 Southern Qi dynasty, trying to pacify 沈攸之 Shen Youzhi (d.478).
+A loyal official, he raised to the rank of General Pacifying the South, then was Director of the Imperial Secretariat (尚書令 shangshu ling, a high rank in the capital).
 When young he had skill and fame; when old he especially liked to occupy himself discussing 義 righteousness.
-A good qin player he was called Master Liu the Double Player (? 柳公雙彈 - last character written 弓+巢), and as a literatus he was considered tops.
-Of himself he said he had three interests, 1. 弰 fencing (a board game? see Chittick); 2. 清談 clear talk; 3. playing the qin.
+A good qin player he was called Master Liu of the Double Play (? 柳公雙彈 - last character written 弓+巢, presumably a fingering technique), and as a literatus he was considered tops.
+Of himself he said he had three interests, 1. 馬弰 horse fencing (a board game? see Chittick); 2. 清談 clear talk; 3. playing the qin.
 When he did not have official affairs in the court he would go behind a curtain and play the qin. 風韻清遠 The clear natural tones would give him proper inspiration.
 He died at age 50.

 Liu Yan (462 - 507), first son of Liu Shilong, was also skilled in musical tones.